 In that case, borrowers may have the option of refinancing student loans.
 This can be helpful when there are multiple loans to pay off since refinancing allows borrowers to combine multiple loans into a new single loan and qualifying borrowers may be able to secure a lower interest rate.

 Refinancing federal student loans eliminates them from all federal benefits and borrower protections, such as income-driven repayment plans and deferment.
+If you are or plan on using federal benefits, it is not recommended to refinance student loans.

 The first step to figuring out student loan repayment is figuring out who holds the loan, but with the right help, borrowers can have a plan set up to conquer their loans before the grace period is even finished.